 Mafui Sand Bank

-Visit Mafui Sand Bank Island that opens during the day and closes in the evening, a sand bank where you snorkel in the caves with colorful fish and green turtles.
-A place where lunch and sunbathing can give you maximum relaxation.
+Visit Mafui Sand Bank Island, which opens during the day and closes in the evening, a sandbank where you snorkel in the caves with colorful fish and green turtles.
+This is a place where you can maximize your relaxation by enjoying lunch and sunbathing.

 Hotel reservations and bookings for Saadani National Park are available through Active African Vacations.
 These range from simple motels to five-star resorts and hotels with full kitchens.